-I recommend finding a friend, neighbor, or acquaintance who’s really good at personal finance, and inviting them over for coffee.
+I recommend finding a friend, neighbor, or acquaintance who’s frugal or really good at personal finance, and inviting them over for coffee.
 I did this three years ago, with a friend who’s a personal finance professor at a local college.
 I asked if she’d be willing to come over and help me talk through our PF strategy to see if she saw any holes.

 She came over and gave me some terrific advice.
 She also gave me perspective-changing ideas that I later implemented.
 Without sharing specific dollar amounts (I shared percentages), I showed her how much we were spending and saving for different categories: housing, food, retirement, college savings.

 She said, “I always tell people that you have to decide what’s important to you when you budget.
 For example, my family lives in a tiny little house.
 Our house just isn’t that important to us.
 But we love to eat well, so we spend what some people might consider to be a lot of money on food.
 My husband picks up premium T-bone steaks from [a super expensive grocery store in the area] and we eat well.
 We also spend a lot for our son to play hockey, because that’s really important to us.”

 She also gave me feedback on our housing costs.
 She helped me realize that because we had a 15 year mortgage and the apartment in Chile, plus high property taxes, the percentage of our take-home pay that we spent on housing was probably too high.
 We brainstormed ways to improve this scenario and because of our talk, I decided to go back to work part-time.

 Seeking out personal finance professionals or millionaire-next-door types can provide you with perspectives you hadn’t thought about before.